vebbis321/thel.foo/content/posts/validation/index.md

 ### Updating the height of the CustomTextField

-Now our stackView will act as the container for all the subviews in our CustomTextField class, which means that it should determine the height.
+Now our stackView will act as the container for all the subviews in our `CustomTextField` class, which means that it should determine the height.
 Why?
 When it shows the validation label it will automatically update its constraints and grow in height.
-So let's change the heightAnchor at the bottom of the setup code:
+So let's change the `heightAnchor` at the bottom of the setup code:

 ```swift
 heightAnchor.constraint(equalTo: expandingVstack.heightAnchor).isActive = true
 ```

 Nice.
-Now run the code and see the errorLabel conditionally return us an error when the name input is invalid.
+Now run the code and see the `errorLabel` conditionally return us an error when the name input is invalid.

-## Why is this a bad approach?
+## So why is this a bad approach?

 ### Duplication
 The first problem I faced by using a ViewModel I had to duplicate the validation process for each screen.
 Why?
 Each validation was now in the scope of a single ViewModel, and that ViewModel was tightly coupled with the ViewController for that screen -- `NameViewModel` with `NameViewController`, `EmailViewModel` with `EmailViewController` etc.